-It is to be noted, that, $\omega_\gamma$ however small, can greatly influence the time-evolution of the statistical mechanical probabilities $P_1(t)$ and $P_2(t)$ of the states $|\psi_1\rangle$ and $|\psi_2\rangle$ respectively even for the case of thermal radiation field.
-Time-evolution of the statistical mechanical probabilities are to be determined from Einstein's rate (master) equations \cite{Einstein,Griffiths,Feynman} which are now revised with the time-dependent stimulated transition probabilities, as:
+It is to be noted that $\omega_\gamma$, however small, can greatly influence the time-evolution of the statistical mechanical occupation probabilities $P_1(t)$ and $P_2(t)$ of the states $|\psi_1\rangle$ and $|\psi_2\rangle$ respectively even for the case of thermal radiation field.
+Time-evolution of the occupation probabilities are to be determined from Einstein's rate (master) equations~\cite{Einstein,Griffiths,Feynman} which are now revised with the time-dependent stimulated transition probabilities, as:

 and